 What does this mean for small business owners?

-According to the article, a small business that draws negative reviews on eBay also could undermine its chances of getting more credit, according to some lenders.
+According to the article, eBay small business loans could undermine its chances by drawing negative reviews, according to some lenders.
 Companies pioneering the practice generally lend to borrowers with troubled credit histories or no bank accounts.
 They say the use of alternative scoring metrics helps make credit available to people who might otherwise be denied.

 “There could come a time where certain social media could be predictive and we’re looking at that…” said Anthony Sprauve, a senior consumer-credit specialist at FICO.